How to Choose the Best Property Management Software as a Landlord

 - Buildium – “Growth” plan starts at $160/mo

-Chapter 5: How do you choose a rental property management software as a small or large landlord?
+Chapter 5: How do you choose the best rental property management software as a small or large landlord?

 If you’re trying to determine the best property management software—especially as a small business—a key factor to look at is team management.

 Your team can be an assistant, maintenance personnel, property manager or anyone else helping you to manage your small business.
 When it comes to property management software, you’ll want to make sure that this software can also accommodate your needs in terms of managing your team and sharing property details with them.
 Another important factor to consider when reviewing the price of property management software because some services might charge you for team accounts.